Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document:get

 Returns the Trading Networks document (bizdoc) associated with the given internal ID, optionally including the document's content parts.

 Unlike `WmTN/wm.tn.doc:viewAs`, this service does not throw an exception if the given internal ID does not exist.

 #### Inputs:

 * `$id` is the internal ID of the Trading Networks document (bizdoc) to be retrieved.
 * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
 Defaults to `false`.

 #### Outputs:

 * `$bizdoc` is the Trading Networks document associated with the given `$id`, if found.
-If no bizdoc exists with the given `$id`, an exception will be thrown.
 * `$sender` is the Trading Networks partner profile of the sender of the returned bizdoc.
 * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc.

 ---